CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-structure-to-xml-block.md

 </Cortex_DataTypes_Dictionaries_Structure>"
 ```

-* The `"Cortex_DataTypes_Dictionaries_Structure"` root node is added as there is no single top level key.
+* The `"Cortex_DataTypes_Dictionaries_Structure"` root node is added as there is no single top-level key.
 * The `"node1"` [Key][Keys] is converted into a child node of `"Cortex_DataTypes_Dictionaries_Structure"` with its corresponding [Item][Items] as the value.
 * The `"node2"` [Key][Keys] is converted into a child node of `"Cortex_DataTypes_Dictionaries_Structure"` with its corresponding [Item][Items] as the value.
 * The `"node3"` [Key][Keys] is converted into a child node of `"Cortex_DataTypes_Dictionaries_Structure"` with its corresponding [Item][Items] as the value.